 - You can use a web browser; visit the URL https://scm.opendap.org/svn/.
 This is a good way to read over source code if you have specific questions about how a particular function has been implemented.
-Note that we're currently reorganizing the sources so there is some duplication in the repository.
-Email opendap-tech if you have questions about what's under active development and what's not.

 - You can use a variety of subversion clients to read from the repository.
 Generally, you will want to check out source code from the repository's 'trunk' using the URL "https://scm.opendap.org/svn/trunk/."
 There are many subversion clients available and many plugins for IDEs.